edge-servers/immunity-controller/README.rst

 By default, only the management IP will be used to establish connection with the devices.

-If the devices are connecting to your OpenWISP instance using a shared layer2 network, hence the OpenWSP server can reach the devices using the ``last_ip`` field, you can set this to ``False``.
+If the devices are connecting to your Immunity instance using a shared layer2 network, hence the OpenWSP server can reach the devices using the ``last_ip`` field, you can set this to ``False``.